 We compiled the answers of our judges and want to share the top three with you to make sure everyone starts off by impressing your reader – whether that’s a contest judge, agent, or producer.

-Ways to make a GREAT first impression:
+3 Ways to make a great first impression with your script

 When the writer sets a clear tone, the reader knows they’re in good hands for the story about to unfold.
 This is a writer who knows their story inside and out and they’re going to deliver on it.
 This isn’t always easier to do, but it helps if your story is firmly planted in one (maybe two) genres.